mikefreno/FlexLove/README.md

 **A comprehensive UI library providing flexbox/grid layouts, theming, animations, and event handling for LÖVE2D games.**

 FlexLöve is a lightweight, flexible GUI library for Löve2D that implements a flexbox-based layout system.
-It provides a simple way to create and manage UI elements with automatic layout calculations, animations, theming, and responsive design.
-Immediate mode support is now included (retained is default).
+The goals of this project are two-fold, first, anyone with basic CSS knowledge should be able to use this library with minimal learning curve.
+Second, this library should take you from early prototyping to production.

 ## ⚠️ Development Status